QepwebSafor/movies-api-fastAPI/README.md

 **QepwebSafor/movies-api-fsatAPI** is a ✨ _special_ ✨ repository because its `README.md` appears on my GitHub profile.

-## An api wirh sqllite bd with fastapi in a movies example
+## An api wirh sqlite bd with fastapi in a movies example

 * Comandos git